Zariski Density and Computing in Arithmetic Groups: The level of an arithmetic subgroup

 \subsection{Computing the level}

-In this subsection we develop an algorithm to compute the level $M$ of an arithmetic group $H\leq \G$, provided that the set $\pi(M)$ of primes dividing $M$ is known.
+We now develop an algorithm to compute the level $M$ of an arithmetic group $H\leq \G$, provided that the set $\pi(M)$ of primes dividing $M$ is known.
 To fulfil this requirement, we determine the precise relationship between $\pi(M)$ and $\Pi(H)$.

 By Corollary~\ref{Pivspi}, $\Pi(H)\subseteq \pi(M)$.
 We will prove conversely that the odd part of $\pi(M)$ coincides with $\Pi(H)$.
 Furthermore, we show how to decide whether $M$ is even.

 Below, $\Sigma$ stands for either $\SL$ or $\Sp$ (if $\Sigma = \Sp$ then of course the degree is even). \begin{lemma} Let $n\ge 3$, $p$ be a prime, $a\geq 1$, and $G=\Sigma(n,\Z_{p^a})$.
 Every proper normal subgroup of $G$ lies in the solvable radical $R$ of $G$, unless $G=$ $\Sp(4,\Z_{2^a})$, which has a subgroup of index $2$ containing $R= \ker \, \varphi_2$ (the only proper normal subgroup of $G$ not in $R$). \end{lemma} \begin{proof} It is easily seen that $R$ is the full preimage in $G$ of the center of $\Sigma(n,p)$ under $\varphi_p$.
 If $G=\Sp(4,\Z_{2^a})$ then $G/R\cong \mathrm{Sym}(6)$.
 Excluding this case, $G/R$ is simple.
 By Theorem~\ref{NonSplitLinear} and induction, if $N\not \subseteq R$ is a proper normal subgroup of $G$ then $n=3$ or $4$ and $p=a=2$. {\sf GAP} computations confirm that such an $N$ does not exist in $\SL(3,\Z_4)$ or $\SL(4,\Z_4)$.
 The remainder of the proof is consigned as a straightforward exercise. \end{proof}